ryo33/narrative/README.md

 # Narrative

-A immensely simple library for story-driven development.
+An immensely simple library for story-driven development

 ## Status